+therefore it is important to ensure that the fund range over time evolves to meet changing needs.
 AMF's Solvency II balance sheet is prepared as of December 31 in compliance with the Solvency II Regulations.
 Assets and liabilities are valued based on the assumption that the Company will pursue its business as a going concern.
-The Solvency II balance sheet only includes the value of business in force and therefore only presents a partial view of the value of the Company.
-VALUATION FOR SOLVENCY PURPOSES Technical provisions are recognized with respect to all insurance and reinsurance obligations to policyholders and beneficiaries of insurance or reinsurance contracts.
+10 The Solvency II balance sheet only includes the value of business in force and therefore only presents a partial view of the value of the Company, i.e. future new business is not included.
+VALUATION FOR SOLVENCY PURPOSES Technical provisions are recognised with respect to all insurance and reinsurance obligations to policyholders and beneficiaries of insurance or reinsurance contracts.
 The value of technical provisions corresponds to the current amount that the Company would have to pay if it was to transfer its insurance and reinsurance obligations immediately to another insurance or reinsurance undertaking.
-VALU Other assets and liabilities are recognized in compliance with IFRS standards and interpretations of the IFRS Interpretations Committee that are endorsed by the European Union as of the December 31 balance sheet date with a mandatory date of January 1, 2016, provided that those standards and interpretations include valuation methods that are in accordance with the following market consistent valuation approach set out in Article 75 of the Directive: Assets shall be valued at the amount for which they could be exchanged between knowledgeable willing parties in an arm's length transaction; and ■ Liabilities shall be valued at the amount for which they could be transferred, or settled, between knowledgeable willing parties in an arm's length transaction (without adjustment to take account of the Company's own credit standing).
-E Solvency II ratio at December 31, 2017 amounted to 226%, net of forecast dividend of €55 million, reduced from 249% at December 31, 2016 as a result of a reduction in AFR combined with an increase in STEC.
-NAGEMEN AFR decreased by €12 million, to €234 million, during the reporting period.
-Revenues over the period and new business written were more than offset by the foreseeable dividend of €55 million.
-CAPITAL MANAGEMENT SCR increased by €5 million to €103 million, during the reporting period.
-This was mainly driven by an increase in Life SCR, largely due to increased exposure to lapse up and mass lapse risks.
-CA - I
+VAL SOLVE Other assets and liabilities are recognised in compliance with IFRS standards and interpretations of the IFRS Interpretations Committee that are endorsed by the European Union as of the December 31 balance sheet date with a mandatory date of January 1, 2016, provided that those standards and interpretations include valuation methods that are in accordance with the following market consistent valuation approach set out in Article 75 of the Directive: Assets shall be valued at the amount for which they could be exchanged between knowledgeable willing parties in an arm's length transaction; and ■ Liabilities shall be valued at the amount for which they could be transferred, or settled, between knowledgeable willing parties in an arm's length transaction (without adjustment to take account of the Company's own credit standing).
+Solvency II ratio at December 31, 2022 amounted to 224%, decreased compared to 260% at December 31, 2021 as a result of a decrease in EOF offset partly by a decrease in STEC.
+BEMENT EOF decreased by €57 million, to €179 million during the reporting period.
+The value of new business written over the period was more than offset by the foreseeable dividend of €35m, and the reduction in assets under management due to negative market movements negatively impacted the expected future profits.
+CAPITAL MANAGEMENT SCR decreased by €11 million to €80 million, during the reporting period.
+Market risk remained broadly stable over the period.
+There has been a decrease in exposure over the year due to negative market movements, which has led to a decrease in equity STEC and spread STEC.
+However this has been offset by a significant increase in interest rate STEC driven by higher interest rate shocks being calibrated by the internal model as a result of general increase in yields.
+Life risks decreased driven by decrease in exposure resulting from the reduction in assets under management due to negative market movements.
+Credit risk decreased due to lower exposure in shareholder assets as a result of reduction in shareholder cash.
+This has been partly offset by an increase in corporate credit STEC for unit linked assets mainly due to refinement in the calculation of credit quality of underlying assets in policyholders' corporate bond holdings.
+Operational STEC remained stable over the period.